MikeRogers0-YouTube/code-challenge--lotto/README.md

 I've setup a `lotto.js` file to get us started.
 You should be able to copy and paste the file into your browsers console to see it working.

+You can view the solution on YouTube: https://www.youtube.com/watch?v=TJbB631xOKM&list=PLsqSLeo9DZwRuz8Ii-HsnoSisburj75ZM

 ## Tasks

 ### Task 1: Pick your winning numbers